 A programmer using our approach is presented with the original implementation of AddSorted highlighted by the program debugger.
 The programmer can either use the debugger to inspect the initial (counterexample) state or execute the method until either the runtime assertion checker notifies them of a failing assertion or the method terminates, notifying the programmer of a spurious error.
-In our example, the runtime assertion checker will notify of the programmer of the failing postcondition AddSorted, thus confirming the verification failure.
+In our example, the runtime assertion checker will notify the programmer of the failing postcondition AddSorted, thus confirming the verification failure.
 The programmer can then inspect the post-state of the method and observe the value [7,7,7] for list.Elements.
 However, the initial state contained the state [0,1] for list.Elements and -3 for value.
 The programmer can now singlestep through the body of AddSorted inspecting the (counterexample) state of each step.
-Stepping over the call to list.Add adds value to list.Elements, as expected.
-Stepping over the call to list.Sort changes list.Elements to [7,7,7].
-This unexpected change points the programmer to the cause of the verification failure, namely the too weak specification of Sort.
-Note that it is the simulation of the verification semantics that enables us to identify the weak specification as the cause of this verification error.
+Stepping over the call to list.Add adds value to list.Elements to [7,7,7].
+This unexpected change points the programmer to the cause of the verification failure, namely the incomplete specification of Sort.
+Note that it is the simulation of the verification semantics that enables us to identify the incomplete specification as the cause of this verification error.
 Using the execution semantics, for instance in a test case, could exhibit only errors in the code.

-&lt;sup>1 Given the weak specification of Add, the counterexample could provide any array that contains the initial value of value, which we assume here to be -3.
+1 Given the weak specification of Add, the counterexample could provide any array that contains the initial value of value, which we assume here to be -3.